This function conditionally adds new child codes under a code. Where

 Whether to prevent overwriting existing files when writing the files to

-.- encoding
+output.- encoding

 The encoding to use.